mosip/documentation/docs/registration-client-user-guide.md

 * **Offline**- Operator can use the registration client in offline mode to only do the registrations and EOD process.
 During offline mode, the operator authentication will be based on locally saved password hash.
 An operator can work in offline mode only if they have logged into to the registration client being online atleast once.
 * **Online**- Machine must be online for the registration client first launch.
 For any server-client sync or vice-versa, the registration client must be online.
 In the online mode, the client reaches out to the server for password authentication.

-**Note**: On successful onboard of the operator, biometric templates of the operator are stored locally.
+*Note*- On successful onboard of the operator, biometric templates of the operator are stored locally.
        Biometric authentication does not reach out to the server everytime, instead it is validated based on the locally stored templates on the registration client machine.